Michigan workers’ comp lawyer explains the facilitation hearing process and why it could be the most important step in your case.

-The magistrate will want to see medical records that support the workers’ comp case.
+At the facilitation hearing, the magistrate will want to see medical records that support the workers’ comp case.
 Deposition testimony from a doctor or vocational counselor is helpful but not always required.
 Unpaid medical bills and potential liens should be disclosed so they can be factored into the amount.

 Information regarding the average weekly wage is needed.
 This is an average of the highest 39 paid weeks in the 52 before weeks injury.
 Tax filing status and number of dependents is also required to calculate the weekly comp rate.

 Future wage loss benefits will be determined based upon how many years it is anticipated an employee will be disabled from working.
 Job search logs are very helpful to show that a person is making a good faith effort to find alternate employment.